jolly-io/Azure-Reviews-A-Latent-Dirichlet-Allocation-Approach/README.md

 ###  Background and Objective:

 In this project, I attempt to explore the world of text mining and Natural Language Processing (NLP) in the context of Microsoft Azure cloud reviews.
-My objective is to leverage the Latent Dirichlet Allocation Topic Modeling technique to analyze the textual data aggregated from a particualr high impact reviews platform, capterra.com to uncover key trends that maatter to users of the product.
+My objective is to leverage the Latent Dirichlet Allocation Topic Modeling technique to analyze the textual data aggregated from a particualr high impact reviews platform, capterra.com to uncover key trends that matter to users of the product.

 LDA (Latent Dirichlet Allocation) is a NLP (Natural Language Processing) technique.
 Specifically, it's a topic modeling technique used to discover the latent topics that are present in a collection of text documents.